1D10T1C-STUD10S/scripta-mirabilia/_posts/2024-5-6-evergreens-and-conifers.md

 > A Dawn Redwood, source: wikipedia

 Under the genus Metasequoia, this dedicous conifer has the same subfamily as coast redwood. \
-They are native to places liek China and Certain parts of America.
+They are native to places like China and Certain parts of America.

 ---